uikit/uikit-site/docs/pages/navbar.md

 ## Transparent modifier

-When using an image or colored background for the hero section of your website, you might want to turn the navbar transparent.
+When using an image or a colored background for the hero section of your website, you might want to turn the navbar transparent.
 Just add the `.uk-navbar-transparent` class on the same element as the `.uk-navbar-container` class.
 If necessary, add the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md) to adjust the navbar color.

 ```html
 <nav class="uk-navbar-container uk-navbar-transparent" uk-navbar>…</nav>